djsutherland/html-talk/README.md

 ## Using it
 Edit `slides.pug` to write your slides.
 Pug syntax is relatively straightforward, and the examples there should get you most of the way through the basics; full docs are at [pugjs.org](https://pugjs.org).

 `reveal.js` configuration options are set in [`layout.pug`](layout.pug), near the bottom.
+A few things of note here:
+- There's a `for_web` mode intended for putting slides on your website or whatever.
+This renders things with the `for-web` class, which are otherwise set to `display: none`, and also sets `controls: true` (it's otherwise `false`).

-A few things of note: I set `controls: false` and map the up/down arrow keys to be like spacebar / the opposite of spacebar, i.e. down steps down if you're in a vertical stack and right otherwise, because that works better with most pointer remotes.
+- Up/down arrow keys are set by default to behave like spacebar / the opposite of spacebar, i.e. down steps down if you're in a vertical stack and right otherwise, because that works better with most pointer remotes and styles of using vertical slides.
 I also include the [`reveal.js-menu`](https://github.com/denehyg/reveal.js-menu) plugin; press `m` to access it to jump around between slides much more nicely.

 To build `index.html` from your slides, you have some options.

 ### Boring way
 `npm run build` will make `index.html` from `slides.pug`.
 (This just runs `make`; you can do that too.)
 You can then just open `index.html` in a browser.
 Everything should work there **except** for the timer in the speaker notes.
+This also puts you in `for_web` mode, unless you edit `js/config.js` yourself.

 ### Web server
 To get the speaker notes timer to work, run a webserver: `npm run serve`.